vaani5/viral-caption-predictor/README.md

 # ⚡ Viral Post Predictor

-ML-powered virality scoring + Claude AI rewriting for Twitter, Reddit & Instagram posts.
+ML-powered virality scoring + AI rewriting for Twitter, Reddit & Instagram posts.

 ## What it does

 Paste any social media post → get:
 - A **virality score (0–100)** from an XGBoost ML model
 - A **per-feature breakdown** showing exactly what's helping vs hurting
-- A **Claude-powered rewrite** that fixes the specific weak signals
+- A **LLM-powered rewrite** that fixes the specific weak signals
 - A **before/after score comparison** after rewriting

 ## Tech stack